Standard ILAPI Documentation

 Other response statuses

-- The API endpoint exists, but data still needs to be gathered.
-The response does not have a body.
+- The API endpoint exists, but data is not yet available for it.
+The response has no body and carries a

 Error responses